maxi07/bambu-mqtt-pico/README.md

 - [x] Change printer access code via webinterface

 ## Setup
+> [!IMPORTANT]
+> With the latest update, `LAN only` and `developer mode` need to be enabled.
+BambuLab made the decision to either have you control the printer via its software OR control it locally.
+Please refer to the [BambuLab turial](https://wiki.bambulab.com/en/knowledge-sharing/enable-developer-mode) on how to enable this mode.
 Please edit the `config.json` file and add your details:
 - SSID
 - SSID password